 After obtaining the user’s email address in the Attribute Collector node, the example tree attempts to identify the user.
 Then, the tree attempts to email the user, and suspends itself.

 Note that both the True and False outcomes are mapped into the Email Suspend node to reduce potential data leakage.
 If the username is found, it is included in the email sent to the user, along with the link to use to resume the authentication tree.

 When the user follows the link, the authentication tree resumes at the Inner Tree Evaluator node, which lets the user authenticate with their recovered username and credentials.

 You can configure the length of time an authentication session can last for in AM, so that resources can be freed up from incomplete authentications.
 You can also configure the length of time that a tree can be suspended.

 You should set this value to the minimum reasonable time required to complete the authentication.
 For example, if you are sending an email, 10 minutes might be reasonable.
 The time allowed for suspending authentication must be the same or less than the maximum duration for the tree.

-To configure these timeouts, in the AM Admin UI, go to Configure > Authentication > Core Attributes > Trees.
+To configure these timeouts, in the AM admin UI, go to Authentication > Settings > Trees.
 For more information about the properties, see Trees.